 - Individuals in North Carolina already with a bachelor’s degree seeking a teacher license

 When you join NC State’s N.C.
-Teaching Fellows Program, you join one of the nation's best teacher education programs and will prepare to become an extraordinary educator.
+Teaching Fellows Program, you join one of the nation’s best teacher education programs and will prepare to become an extraordinary educator.